The second Worshipful Deputy Master was described by the London Times in his obituary as “a well-known man of letters”.

 James Beresford Atlay was born in 1860, the son of a vicar later to become Bishop of Hereford who was a friend of Benson, Wellington’s first Master, one a small group of trusted confidents who visited the Master’s Lodge in Benson’s early years.

 Atlay went to Wellington in 1872, and was appropriately enough in the Beresford.
-He was in the same year as fellow Lodge members Col George Onslow, Maj Edward Kelaart, and the wonderfully named Rev Manley Power, both the latter being fellow East Block boys from the Blucher.
+He was in the same year as fellow Lodge members Colonel George Onslow, Maj Edward Kelaart, and the wonderfully named Rev Manley Power, both the latter being fellow East Block boys from the Blucher.

 James Atlay was installed in November 1910, having been the Founding Senior Warden of the Lodge.